Allan Ker: Life

-He was however captured in the event and spent the remainder of the war as a prisoner-of-war only being released in December 1918.
-He was gazetted for the Victoria Cross on 4 September 1919 and was presented the medal personally by King George V at Buckingham Palace on 26 November 1919.
-On 11 November 1920 he was one of the 100 Victoria Cross winners chosen as the guard of honour, escorting the gun carriage to the Tomb of the Unknown Soldier in Westminster Abbey.
+He was, however, captured in the event and spent the remainder of the war as a prisoner of war only being released in December 1918, a few weeks after the armistice of 11 November 1918.
+He was gazetted for the VC on 4 September 1919 and was presented the medal personally by King George V at Buckingham Palace on 26 November 1919.
+On 11 November 1920 he was one of the 100 VC winners chosen as the guard of honour, escorting the gun carriage to the Tomb of the Unknown Soldier in Westminster Abbey.

 He later achieved the rank of major.
 He was demobbed in 1922 and went back to practising law, but in London rather than Edinburgh.

 In 1926 he was one of four VC holders who laid a wreath after the dedication of the Machine Gun Corps Memorial at Hyde Park Corner.
 The others were Arthur Henry Cross, Reginald Graham, and William Allison White.

 In the Second World War he served on the Directorate of the Chief of the Imperial General Staff.
 His duties included attendance at the Potsdam Conference in July/August 1945.

-He died at New Garden Hospital in Hampstead, north London, on 12 September 1958 aged 75.
-He is buried in West Hampstead Cemetery but was also memorialised in 2018 on his parents restored grave in Grange Cemetery in south Edinburgh.
+He died at New Garden Hospital in Hampstead, North London, on 12 September 1958 aged 75.
+He is buried in West Hampstead Cemetery but was also memorialised in 2018 on his parents' restored grave in Grange Cemetery in south Edinburgh.